rodchild/arcade-game/README.md

 Left key  move the player to the left, right key to the right, up move the player up and down move the player down.

-Every time the player reaches the water his score increases to 10 and the player goes back to the initial position.
+Every time the player reaches the water his score increases to 10 and the player goes back to the initial position. click on the index.html file and enjoy the game!